ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 Mastering CSS positioning is essiential for creating visully appealing and responsive web layouts.
 In this course, you'll build a cat painting.
 You'll learn about how to work with absolute positioning, z-index property, and the transform property.

+### class 11: Learn responsive web design by building a piano

+Responsive design tells your webpage how it should look on different-sized screens.
+In this course, you'll use CSS and responsive design to code a piano.
+You'll also learn more about media queries and pseudo selectors.